ni/nimble/specs/fast-project-realignment/README.md

 ### Minimal Fork Proposal

+Work that should be done imminently (over the next 1-3 months).

  - Fork the `microsoft/fast` repo to `ni/fast` as a new top-level GitHub repository
 - Make the `archives/fast-element-1` branch the default branch
     - Keep the name `archives/fast-element-1` on the default branch